magnoeasy/easybuilder/english.md

  </tr>
  </table>

-If you leave all the checkboxes unchecked, you will be able to upload any of the formats.
-If you select only one of them, you will be able to upload file of only that format.
+If you leave all the checkboxes unchecked, you will be able to upload files of all the available formats.
+If you only select one of them, you'll be able to upload files just of the selected format type.

 ### File Upload 📂📩 > OTHERS 🖥️
 ![image](https://user-images.githubusercontent.com/81401104/116146427-de5ea200-a6b4-11eb-887d-e113a9397c09.png)